ray-project/ray/doc/source/async_api.rst

 and popular async frameworks (aiohttp, aioredis, etc.) are emerging, indicating the power of asynchronous APIs.

-This document talks about asynchronous APIs in Ray.
+This document describes asynchronous APIs in Ray.

 Starting Ray
 ------------

+You must initialize Ray first.

 Please refer to `Starting Ray`_ for instructions.